Vesuvius (VSVS) Trading update summary

 Trading update summary

-Steel markets outside China, Russia, Iran, and Ukraine grew 2.5% in Q1, accelerating to 2.9% by April, with positive momentum expected to continue and North American production rising 3.5% year-on-year in the first four months.
+Steel markets outside China, Russia, Iran, and Ukraine grew 2.5% in Q1, accelerating to 2.9% by April, with positive momentum expected to continue, especially in North America and Europe.

-Foundry markets remained stable overall, with India and China performing well, while other regions stayed soft.
+Foundry markets remained stable overall, with India and China performing well due to strong domestic demand and increased exports, while Europe and North America were softer.

 Steel division volumes were slightly lower due to customer closures in 2025 and supply chain issues in North America.

-Operational issues in North America, mainly due to faulty raw materials, caused a temporary but non-recoverable loss of production and a one-off negative trading profit impact.
+North American operational issues stemmed from faulty raw materials, causing a temporary but unrecoverable loss of production capacity and a one-off negative trading profit impact.

-Cost reduction program is on track, targeting at least GBP 10 million recurring net cash savings in 2026 and GBP 55 million by 2028.
+Cost reduction program is on track, targeting at least GBP 10 million recurring net cash savings in 2026 and GBP 55 million cumulative by 2028, with potential for slight outperformance.

-Integration of the Morgan Advanced Materials division (MMS) is progressing smoothly, delivering expected synergies and supporting performance.
+Integration of the acquired Morgan Advanced Materials division (MMS) is progressing smoothly, with synergy targets likely to be exceeded.

-Leverage remains stable and is expected to decline in the second half of the year due to improved earnings and cash generation.
+Leverage remains stable and is expected to decline in H2, supported by strong cash management and improved earnings.

 FX headwind increased to GBP 5 million, supply chain issues cost GBP 4 million in H1, but recovery is expected through price or volume.